Create a diagnostic package and logs

 - Connect to the computer that you want to generate the diagnostic package for.

-- Open a command prompt as an administrator.
+Open a command prompt as an administrator, and enter the command.

 cd C:\Program Files\Trend Micro\Deep Security Agent